H2Concepts/H2-Rent-Stripe/README.md

 - Tracks user interactions for analytics
 - Generates SEO meta tags, Open Graph tags and schema markup
 - Shows cancelled subscriptions as "gekündigt" in the orders overview
+- Revenue statistics only include orders marked as "abgeschlossen"

 ## Installation